daem0nc0re/PrivFu/ArtsOfGetSystem/README.md

 # Arts Of GetSystem

 This directory is for PoCs to help learning how to get SYSTEM privilege.
-Currently, token stealing PoC is the only uploaded code, but more PoCs will be uploaded later.

 ## Named Pipe Impersonation